PB-421/Helldivers2_Front_VUE/README.md

    This will launch the project in development mode

-## Licence
+## ⚖️ License Information

-  This project is personal and fan-made.
-It is not for commercial purposes and serves as a tribute to Helldivers 2 and its community.
-You may use this project for learning and     exploration, but not for commercial purposes.
+   This project is licensed under the **MIT License**.

+   You are free to use, modify, and distribute this software, provided that the original copyright notice and this permission notice are included.

+   For more details, see the `LICENSE` file in this repository.

    Let me know your thoughts and thank you for reading.
 And remember,  **Freedom conquers all**.